 General Studies Requirements Semester Hours

 Computer Science COSC 1301 3

 English 9

 ENGL 1301, 1302, ar nd 2301 or 2302

 Fine Arts 3

 ART 1306 or COMA 1306 or MUSI 1306

 HIST 1301, 1302, 230 01, or 2302 6

-Kinesiology KNES 1101 and one veterans or those 25 courses are waived 0-2
+additional activity course (KNES 1102-1122); for years of age or older prior to enrollment at DBU, KNES 0-2

-Mathematics MATH 1301 or 1303 or 1304 or 1307 or 1308 or 1405 [eMAT Advising Tool required prior to registering for any Math class or any class for which the eMAT is a prerequisite].
+or 1304 or 1307 or 1308 or 1405 [eMAT Advising Tool stering for any Math class or any class for which the te].
 3-4

-Natural Science (1000 or 2000 level courses only) One laboratory science from Biology, Chemistry, Geology, Physical Science, or Physics 3-4
+Natural Science (1000 or 20 One laboratory science or Physics 000 level courses only) ce from Biology, Chemistry, Geology, Physical Science, 3-4

-Religion RELI 1301 and 1302. plus portfolio hours de will be required.)
-6-12
+(If hours transferred at time of initial enrollment at DBU o not equal 60 or more hours, additional religion hours 6-12

-Social Science (1000 or 200 POLS 2301 America ECON 2301 Principle 6
+00 level courses only) In National Government required for all students.
+It is of Macroeconomics 6

 Electives Courses transferred, training, etc. portfolio credit, ACE approved military and/or corporate 44-54

 Management Major Principles of Financial Accounting Principles of Managerial Accounting Corporate Financial Management Principles of Management (S-L) Principles of Human Resource Management Principles of Organizational Behavior Business and Public Law Operations and Quality Management Business Ethics Strategy and Problems in Management Information Systems for Management Principles of Marketing 30

-Total Credit Hours Require - I Minimum 126
+Total Credit Hours Required Minimum 126

 - CAED 3301: Lifelong Learning for Adult Students (S-L) Minimum of 42 upper-level credit hours.
 Minimum of 12 credit hours in major in residence at Dallas Baptist University, 9 credit hours of which must be upper-level. - 4.
-Minimum of 32 credit hours in residence at DBU. - Completion of 30 of the last 36 credit hours in residence at Dallas Baptist University.
+Minimum of 32 credit hours in residence at DBU. - 5.
+Completion of 30 of the last 36 credit hours in residence at Dallas Baptist University.
 Students must receive approval of the registrar prior to taking courses at any other college or university. - 6.
 Minimum of 126 credit hours to graduate.